Skip to content

 Loading tool...

-What What Is My IP Does
+About What Is My IP

 What Is My IP is a free browser-based lookup tool for seeing the public IP address your current internet connection presents to the wider internet.
 In addition to the IP itself, the tool can show supporting context such as approximate location, hostname, organization or ISP, timezone, and postal region information.
 This makes it useful for networking tasks, remote access setup, VPN checks, and general awareness about how your connection appears externally.
 Many users confuse private and public IP addresses.
 Devices on a home or office network often have private local addresses assigned by the router, but websites and remote services usually see the public IP exposed by the internet connection.
 That public IP matters in many scenarios, including firewall allowlists, remote system access, geolocation checks, and troubleshooting whether a VPN or proxy is active.
 This tool is especially practical when you need a quick answer without opening router settings or system utilities.
 If a support team asks for your public IP, if a hosting dashboard needs it for temporary access, or if you want to verify that a VPN exit location changed your visible connection, one browser check is usually enough.
 The location data shown with an IP lookup should be treated as approximate rather than exact.
 It can still be useful for understanding region-level routing, provider identity, or whether traffic appears to be coming from an expected country or city.
 That is valuable in both privacy and operational workflows.
 For technical users, the tool offers a quick network reference.
 For non-technical users, it provides clarity about what information websites may infer from a connection.
 In either case, it turns a common networking question into an immediate answer.